HoelK/cmd_arguments_manager/README.md

   - Add an ENUM corresponding to the arguement
   - Add a new string representing the arguement in init_args()
   - Add a new bool if there are params in init_args()
-  - Add the parameter check in check_argparam if you need one The implementation of the actual use of the arguements are left to the programmer
+  - Add the parameter check in check_arg_param if you need one The implementation of the actual use of the arguements are left to the programmer

 ## KNOWN ISSUES